Amnesic-Systems/nitriding/doc/usage.md

 ## Usage

-This document explains how you can build your enclave application on top of nitriding.
-The following steps are necessary.
+The following steps are necessary to run your application inside an enclave, using nitriding.

 1. Make sure that your enclave application supports [reproducible builds](https://reproducible-builds.org); otherwise, users won't be able to